 Since some clients will choose to stay on hold, make sure you have features like hold music, updates on their current position in the queue, and best of all, automated messages telling them about special offers and new services playing.

-Although ACD is designed to increase a customer’s chances of connecting with a live agent, studies still show that roughly 60% of telephone calls are still sent to voicemail.
+Although automatic call distribution is designed to increase a customer’s chances of connecting with a live agent, studies still show that roughly 60% of telephone calls are still sent to voicemail.

 Features like voicemail notifications, voicemail-to-text, and voicemail-to-email ensure that these messages don’t get lost.